EthanBByrd/EthanB-Portfolio/Research and Publications/README.md

 ---

 ## Citation
-All works in this section are original and are cited appropriately if referenced.
+All works in this section are original and are to be cited appropriately if referenced.